Does a new boiler need a gas safe certificate?

 Currently, Building Regulations state that all local authorities need to be informed when a gas boiler is installed in a property.
 This can be done by Gas Safe registered engineers and you should receive a certificate in the post within a few working days of your appliance being installed to show that this has been done.
 These rules don’t just apply to homes but also to businesses and commercial properties.
+You can find the main ways to turn your heating on below, as well as some additional information around turning it on after the summer.

 A building regulations compliance certificate (Gas Safe Certificate) is not to be confused with a gas safety certificate which is issued to landlords of rental properties.

 But what if you want to sell your home and you can’t find your boiler compliance certificate (Gas Safe Certificate)?
 Is it possible to get a replacement?
-We answer these questions and more in this helpful post on boiler certificates and records.
+We answer these questions and more in this helpful post on boiler certificates and record

 A boiler Gas Safe Certificate provides confirmation that your appliance was installed by a suitably qualified heating engineer.
 You should receive your copy in the post a few days after the boiler was installed.
 This certificate will need to be kept in a safe place.
 If you lose it, you will be able to order a replacement for a small fee.
 You can either go back to the original installer who may be able to get you a copy or contact Gas Safe.